Tally Analytics

 Step 1: Connect Tally Prime to a BI Tool

-Tools like FireAI connect directly to Tally Prime and sync sales vouchers automatically.
+FireAI's one-click Tally connector syncs sales vouchers automatically from Tally Prime — zero-code, no ODBC, no TDL modifications.
+Pre-built sales dashboard templates populate with your data within minutes.
 See how to connect Tally to BI for step-by-step setup.
-FireAI supports 250+ data source connectors including databases, cloud apps, ERPs, and file uploads — with a native Tally connector that requires no CSV exports or manual uploads.
+FireAI supports 250+ data connectors including databases, cloud apps, ERPs, and file uploads.

 Option B — Scheduled CSV/XML export: